Jaksuhn/essays/The problems of our world (and what we can do to fix them).md

 ### Imperialism

 Capitalism is inherently imperialistic because it must expand.
-Surplus production leads to the pursuit of new markets to maintain profits as the old markets become saturated, or if labor in the current market becomes too expensive, or if there are no longer any natural resources available in the current market.
+Surplus production leads to the pursuit of new markets to maintain profits as the old markets become saturated, or if labour in the current market becomes too expensive, or if there are no longer any natural resources available in the current market.
 Eventually this leads to a global market.<sup>[[]](https://www.thoughtco.com/globalization-of-capitalism-3026076)</sup>

 ### Military-Industrial Complex